 If you are going to be away for a long time, you really want to minimize the evaporation rate.
 The easiest way to do it is by using a lid.
 The lid will significantly reduce the amount of evaporation that you will have in your shrimp tank.

 Do not underestimate this advice, try it and you will see the difference, especially in the summertime where the evaporation rate is a lot higher than in the wintertime.

 Tip # 5 – Failure of Equipment

 Make sure that everything is running; the pump is working and all the tanks are getting air.

 In addition, if you can ask somebody to help you with feeding, you can also tell this person to check out your equipment as well.
-In case there was a power outage or anything like that, to be sure that hang on filters or canister filters have restarted.
+In case there was a power outage or anything like that, be sure that hang on the back filters or canister filters have restarted.

 Tip # 6 – Set your Lights on Timer

 Do not forget, that light plays a very important role in shrimp live.
 Therefore, if you have not done it already, well, this is the perfect reason to do so.
 Set the timer for how many hours a day you need it on and off.
 Unlike automatic feeders, they have more credit maybe that is because they just keep working without any problems.

 A lot of shrimp and fish breeders use them.
 They make our life easier.

 Tip # 7 – Add some Floating Plants

 Floating plants are very popular in the aquarist hobby.
 One of the advantages of having them is that they are extremely effective at absorbing nitrates in the water.
 Thus, they will increase the water quality and reduce the need for water changes.

 Even more, since shrimp do not produce a lot of waste, a small amount of these plants will help to keep just about all of your nitrates out of the water allowing you to enjoy the tank all the time.